nikl881/nortstack/README.md

 Concerns the corporate website of a new digital agency called  ‘Nortstack’.
 Nortstack is a collaboration between Niels de Klerk (Project Manager and full stack web developer) and Rogier Leijen (Motion Graphic Designer and Art director).
 Based on their different backgrounds, a merger has been formed to offer innovative online services that combine creativity, customer intimacy and the use of modern technology standards.
 Nortstack was founded in 2018.
-See www.nortstack.com (online from 27-01-2019) for more information and contact details.
+See www.nortstack.com (online from 03-02-2019) for more information and contact details.

+This project concerns the first official assignment at Code Institute (www.codeinstitute.net).

 Niels de Klerk (2019)